dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_sapi_rest.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Format the request body as shown in the :ref:`sapi_rest_submit_problem` section.
-Also set the problem and solver parameters described in
+Also set the problem and solver parameters described in the
-the |doc_solver_properties|_ guide.
-This example sets a value for
+:ref:`qpu_solver_properties_all` section.
+This example sets a value for the
-the maximum solver runtime and a problem label.
+maximum solver runtime and a problem label.

 Send a ``POST`` request method to
 the :ref:`/problems <sapi_rest_submit_problem>` resource.
 You should get